smohadjer/formwizard/README.md

 # formwizard
-A multi-step form implemented as a single page app

 This is a prototype for a multi-step (and multi-substeps) localizable form built as a single page app.
 It addresses form initialization, re-population (from saved data), client-side validation, navigation (sequence-based or random), and the decision tree support.

 # Features